 Philosophy, Politics and Economics (PPE)

-Faculty: Robin Bartlett (Economics), Jessica Bean (Economics), Sohrab Behdad (Economics), David Boyd (Economics), Laura Boyd (Economics), Michael Brady (Political Science), Theodore A. Burczak (Economics), Sam Cowling (Philosophy), Katy Crossley-Frolick (Political Science), Sue Davis (Political Science), Paul Djupe (Political Science), Quentin Duroy (Economics), Barbara Fultner (Philosophy), Dane Imerman (Political Science), Xiao Jiang (Economics), Fadhel Kaboub (Economics), Andrew Katz (Political Science), Anthony Lisska (Philosophy), Jonathan Maskit (Philosophy), John McHugh (Philosophy), Timothy Miller (Economics), Mark Moller (Philosophy), Olga Nicoara (Economics), Heather Pool (Political Science), John Ramsey (Philosophy), Katherine Snipes (Economics), Luis Villanueva-Martinez (Economics), Steven Vogel (Philosophy), Andrea Ziegert (Economics).
+Faculty: Andrew Barenberg (Economics), Robin Bartlett (Economics), Jessica Bean (Economics), Sohrab Behdad (Economics), David Boyd (Economics), Laura Boyd (Economics), Michael Brady (Political Science), Ted Burczak (Economics), Sam Cowling (Philosophy), Katy Crossley-Frolick (Political Science), Sue Davis (Political Science), Paul Djupe (Political Science), LuAnn Duffus (Economics), Quentin Duroy (Economics), Barbara Fultner (Philosophy), Will Georgic (Economics), Dane Imerman (Political Science), Xiao Jiang (Economics), Zarrina Juraqulova (Economics), Fadhel Kaboub (Economics), Andrew Katz (Political Science), Anthony Lisska (Philosophy), Jonathan Maskit (Philosophy), John McHugh (Philosophy), Tim Miller (Economics), Mark Moller (Philosophy), Heather Pool (Political Science), Katherine Snipes (Economics), Johan Uribe (Economics), Luis Villanueva (Economics), Steven Vogel (Philosophy), Andrea Ziegert (Economics)

 Departmental Guidelines and Goals